-- 5 loads estimated using simple loading function (Haith and Shoemaker., 1987; Schneiderman et al., 2002) or statistical estimation procedures.
+Simulations will be made for case-study lakes selected based on the availability of high-quality meteorological and limnological observations, thereby aiming for a good spread across climates and lake types.
+Model inputs consist of the meteorological variables given in Table 1, water inputs from hydrological model simulations, and nutrient loads estimated using simple loading function (Haith and Shoemaker., 1987; Schneiderman et al., 2002) or statistical estimation procedures.
 In addition site-specific data will be needed such as lake bathymetry data.
 Climate-change effects on lakes will be proportioned according to the ISIMP2b experiments (Table 10).
-Direct climate effects on lakes that influence factors such as water temperature stratification period, mixing depth etc. will be simulated using climate scenarios shown in Table 3 and water inflows from hydrologic model simulations based on the Table 3 experiments.
-Lake water quality simulations, which affect - 10 factors such as phytoplankton and nutrient levels, will also need to include simple nutrient loading inputs linked to the hydrologic model simulations.
+Direct climate effects on lakes that influence factors such as water temperature stratification period, mixing depth etc. will be simulated using climate scenarios shown in Table 11 and water inflows from hydrologic model simulations based on the Table 9 experiments.
+Lake water quality simulations, which affect factors such as phytoplankton and nutrient levels, will also need to include simple nutrient loading inputs linked to the hydrologic model simulations.